-The prevalence of lexical ambiguity also raises the question of how human minds process and represent the meanings of ambiguous words.
+The prevalence of lexical ambiguity raises the question of how human minds (and LLMs) process and represent the meanings of ambiguous words.

 Traditionally, words and their meanings as conceived as discrete entries in a mental dictionary.
 But meaning is often dynamically modulated in different contexts.
-I’ve been exploring an alternative account, in which word meanings are viewed as attractors in a continuous state-space—and then asking whether there is evidence for category boundaries atop this continuous space.
-Recent work suggests word meaning may be both categorical and continuous.
-This work has also resulted in publicly available datasets of human judgments about ambiguous words in both English and Spanish.
+I’ve been using LLMs to explore an alternative account, in which word meanings are viewed as attractors in a continuous state-space, and then asking whether there is evidence for category boundaries atop this continuous space.

 Selected papers: